Mercurrent/demo-eval/README.md

 # Evaluation Web-Service

 This project is an evaluation web-service where data scientists can upload results of their model runs, upload and form test datasets, and run evaluations against them.
-The project uses Flask for the web server and MongoDB for storage.
+The project uses Flask for the web server and supports both MongoDB and Azure Cosmos DB for storage.

 ## Features